Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Introduction

 \section{Introduction}

-Pre-trained on web-scale datasets, large language models (LLMs)~\cite{brown2020language,ouyang2022training,chowdhery2022palm,zhang2022opt, zeng2022glm,touvron2023llama}, like ChatGPT~\cite{openai2023gpt}, have revolutionized natural language processing (NLP).
-These foundation models~\cite{bommasani2021opportunities} show remarkable transfer capability on tasks and data distributions beyond their training scope.
-LLMs demonstrate powerful zero-shot and few-shot generalization~\cite{brown2020language} and solve various language tasks well, \eg, language understanding, generation, interaction, and reasoning.
+Pre-trained on web-scale datasets, large language models (LLMs)~\citep{brown2020language,ouyang2022training,chowdhery2022palm,zhang2022opt, zeng2022glm,touvron2023llama}, like ChatGPT~\citep{openai2023gpt}, have revolutionized natural language processing (NLP).
+These foundation models~\citep{bommasani2021opportunities} show remarkable transfer capability on tasks and data distributions beyond their training scope.
+LLMs demonstrate powerful zero-shot and few-shot generalization~\citep{brown2020language} and solve various language tasks well, \eg, language understanding, generation, interaction, and reasoning.

-Research of foundation models in computer vision is catching up with NLP.
-Driven by large-scale image-text contrastive pre-training, CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} perform strong zero-shot transfer ability to downstream tasks.
-Instead of guiding by text, DINOv2~\cite{oquab2023dinov2} learns all-purpose visual features by capturing complex information at the image and pixel level from raw image data alone.
-It achieves better or comparable performance with CLIP on downstream tasks.
-However, using these foundation models as image encoders requires task-specific heads for downstream tasks, which limits their generalization for real-world applications.
-Recently, the Segment Anything Model (SAM)~\cite{kirillov2023segment} has achieved impressive zero-shot segmentation performance, which exhibits significant potential in open-world image perception.
-However, as a class-agnostic segmenter, SAM can not extract high-level semantic features, which limits its capability for open-world image understanding.
-In this paper, we demonstrate that even though individual foundation models have limited capabilities, integrating them leads to positive synergies, improving both the segmentation quality and open-set generality.
+Research of vision foundation models (VFMs) is catching up with NLP.
+Driven by large-scale image-text contrastive pre-training, CLIP~\citep{radford2021learning} and ALIGN~\citep{jia2021scaling} perform strong zero-shot transfer ability to various classification tasks.
+DINOv2~\citep{oquab2023dinov2} demonstrates impressive visual feature matching ability by learning to capture complex information at the image and pixel level from raw image data alone.
+Recently, the Segment Anything Model (SAM)~\citep{kirillov2023segment} has achieved impressive class-agnostic segmentation performance by training on the SA-1B dataset, including 1B masks and 11M images.
+Unlike LLMs~\citep{brown2020language,touvron2023llama}, which seamlessly incorporate various language tasks through a unified model structure and pre-training method, VFMs face limitations when directly addressing diverse perception tasks.
+For example, these methods often require a task-specific model structure followed by fine-tuning on a specific task~\citep{he2022masked,oquab2023dinov2}.